4 Ways to Help Your Child Retain Their Knowledge During School Holidays

 1. Use Interactive Resources

 You can use teaching resource websites to find fun games based around core subjects.
 Whether you want to help your child retain their familiarity with multiplication tables or help them expand their vocabulary, you can find a game that will be fun enough to keep them engaged and yet educational enough to prevent any learning loss.
+For instance, educational platforms like No Nonsense Tutoring generally provide fun, engaging and exciting personalized online study plans by using interactive tools and resources that can help your child can practice essential skills like addition, subtraction, and problem-solving without feeling pressured.
 Remember to tell your kids that they are going to play instead of learn; if you do things right, they’ll never even know you were teaching them during the holidays.

 1. Visit a Museum